Pink210/softether-easyinstall/README.md

 - [x] Adding BBR
 - [x] Make backup/install/restore for update into the script
 - [x] Uninstall script
+- [ ] install any other version of Softether
 ```
 ## Resources